 Even in a noisy environment such as at work or in a home office when the children are around, burning vanilla patchouli allows you to feel centered and grounded and to be more productive.

-Many essential oil manufacturers create combinations of the two to create their scents.
+Many essential oil manufacturers create blends of vanilla and patchouli to create unique and invigorating scents.